mrmxf/opentsg-widgets/_docs/gradients/doc.md

 may have been found.
 The total height of the ramps scales to the area it is given.

-Gradients has the following fields
+Gradients has the following fields:

+only the `color`/`colors` and `height` subfields are required for a ramp to be drawn.
+Everything else is optional

 - `Gradients` - contains the gradient information
   - `GroupSeparator` - the separator between the groups of gradients.
 This is the